Alcohol laws of India: Dry days

 Dry days are specific days when the sale of alcohol is not allowed.
 Most of the Indian states observe these days on major national festivals/occasions such as Republic Day (26 January), Independence Day (15 August) and Gandhi Jayanti (2 October).
 Dry days are also observed during elections in India.

 Dry days by states and union territories

 No dry day rule is applicable for 5-star hotels, clubs and resorts in West Bengal.
-Drinks may be served and consumed in those places in West Bengal even on "dry days".
-Private consumption too is allowed on the said "dry days".
+Drinks may be served and consumed in those places in West Bengal even on dry days.
+Private consumption too is allowed on dry days.
 Only the open sale of liquor at restaurants, liquor shops and other permitted places is disallowed on those days.

 Prohibited days are also announced when elections are held in the state.
 For Lok Sabha or Vidhan Sabha elections, Prohibited days are declared for 48 hours prior to the close of voting, plus during the counting day(s).
 For Municipality, Panchayat, Municipal Corporation, or Darjeeling Gorkha Hill Council elections, Prohibited days occur on the polling day, the previous day and the counting day(s).